ibm-cloud-docs/vpc/lb-monitoring-metrics.md

 * Count of responses with the HTTP 3xx back-end response code (redirect)
 * Count of responses with the HTTP 4xx back-end response code (client side failure)
 * Count of responses with the HTTP 5xx back-end response code (server side error)
+* Count of total back-end members in a pool
+* Count of active back-end members in a pool

 These metrics help track the traffic and usage patterns for your load balancers and can provide insight about peak traffic hours, usage drop offs, and overall usage patterns.